SoftwareHeritage/swhapguide/SWHAP@Paris.md

 -->
 Now you are ready to (re-)create the development history of the software.
 First, create a new empty _orphan_ branch, clean of any commit history.
 You can name this new branch `SourceCode`.
-Then, successively commit the source code files of each version from the `browsable source code` into the `versionned source code` folder, updating the commits metadata to reflect historical develoment.
+Then, successively commit the source code files of each version from the `browsable source code` into the `versionned source code` folder, updating the commits metadata to reflect historical development.
 The content of the branch should be cleared between two commits.

 <!--First you need to create a branch Source Code, with the